Budget Message from Mayor Patricia McDonald

 This board has been faced with the difficult challenge of providing the lowest possible tax increase to our residents while still maintaining the services that you have come to know.
-The new tax rate of $65.36 per $100 of assessed valuation equates to a tax rate increase of 2.25% with no cut in village services.
+Tonight’s tax rate of $71.19 per $100 of assessed valuation equates to a tax rate increase of 3.78% with no cut in village services.
 Please note that this increase is lower than last year’s increase of 4.96%.
 To put the projected increase into perspective, if the assessed value of your home is $5,000, your tax bill will increase by $129.